-- a) Not more than two and one halffive percent (2.55%) of the outstanding common shares of any public corporation shall be owned by the Nation. - b) An investment in privately held companies or joint ventures, including entertainment investments and professional sports franchises, may not exceed ten percent (10%) of the value of the Master Trust portfolio valued at market at the time of the investment.
+- a) Not more than five percent (5%) of the outstanding shares of any public corporation shall be owned by the Nation. - b) An investment in privately held companies or joint ventures, including entertainment investments and professional sports franchises, may not exceed ten percent (10%) of the Master Trust portfolio valued at market at the time of the investment.